ntustison/Histograms/Text/results.md

 images produced something closer,  $\mathcal{N}(0.56, 0.22)$, to the published values, $\mathcal{N}(0.52, 0.18)$, reported in [@He:2016aa], resulting in a non-empty set for that cluster.
 This is consistent, though, with linear binning which does use N4 bias correction for preprocessing.
+We also mention that the He 2019 Harvard Dataverse images used were preprocessed using N4 [@He:2019aa] which provides a third reason for its use on the University of Virginia image dataset (to maximize cross cohort consistency).
+In the case of the former image set, we did use the previously reported linear binning mean and standard deviation algorithm parameter values (i.e., $\mathcal{N}(0.52, 0.18)$).
+This was the only parameter difference between analyzing the two image sets.

 \begin{figure}[!htb]
   \centering